Opposition grows to Dell's landmark $24.4 billion buyout

 The sources told Reuters that Harris Associates LP, Yacktman Asset Management and Pzena Investment Management LLC - which together hold 3.3 percent of Dell's outstanding stock according to Thomson Reuters data - now plan to vote against a buyout that would end Dell's turbulent 24-year ride on public markets.

-That means that four of Dell's 20 largest shareholders harbour misgivings about a deal to take private a company struggling to grow revenue as the global PC industry heads into decline.
-Dell Inc is now trying to transform itself into a provider of enterprise services in the mold of IBM.
+That means that four of Dell's 20 largest shareholders harbor misgivings about a deal to take private a company struggling to grow revenue as the global PC industry heads into decline.
+Dell Inc is now trying to transform itself into a provider of enterprise services in the mold of IBM (IBM.N).

 Harris and Yacktman did not respond to requests for comment.